AriFordsham/GHCWiki/proposal/with-combinator.md

 a catch stack-frame, then proceed immediately to emit the code for the continuation.

+Producing this lowering in STG-to-Cmm is a bit tricky since we work exclusively with abstract stack areas.
+We essentially need to treat the `keepAlive#` frame as an update frame, pushing it above everything else in the `Old` stack region.
+However it appears that this may break invariants within the code generator.

 Option D: A better improved code generation approach
 ----------------------------------------------------